 The second stage is when you take notes.
 Identify the text’s key ideas and the responses to those ideas.
 Moreover, determine the strategies used by the author to persuade the audience and their effectiveness.

 2. Create an Outline

 Once you have gathered all the information, arrange it according to the four-sentence structure.
-According to the traditional outline, the content will be divided into the introduction, body, and conclusion sections.
+Then, the content will be divided into the introduction, body, and conclusion sections according to the traditional outline.

 Creating an outline will make the writing process easier for the writer.
 Moreover, it will make the content understandable for the readers as well.

 3. Write the Introduction

 The section to be drafted in the rhetorical precis is the introduction.
 In this part, identify the source summarized and the main thesis statement of the work.

 The introduction paragraph starts with a hook statement to grab the reader’s attention towards the document.
 Following this comes the context of the rhetorical precis to inform the audience about the document’s scope.